 Alpine skiing is a complex sport that requires high levels of technical skill and physical fitness to counteract the internal and external forces placed on the body during a run.
-The development of a high level of overall physical fitness and athleticism is critical to becoming competitive at the international level.
+Developing a high level of overall physical fitness and athleticism is critical to becoming competitive at the international level.

-Skiers need to be active year-round through participation in complementary sports to develop the standard of athleticism and physical fitness required to be successful in ski racing.
+Skiers must be active year-round through participation in complementary sports to develop the standard of athleticism and physical fitness required to succeed in ski racing.

 The physical demands of ski racing require aerobic endurance, stamina, strength, power, agility, balance and coordination.
 These physical skills should be developed from a young age to lifelong enjoyment of skiing and sports.